messicode/CloudLLM/Readme.md

 ## Result

-A sample output of the default execution with a distributed system of 50 processes should look like this:
+A sample output for the tokenization should look like this:
 ```
 appoint, 11933	3
 appointed, 71216	4